chaostoolkit/chaostoolkit-documentation/sources/tutorials/create-run-first-experiment.md

 ## Define your hypothesis

-Before you start writing code, you need to define your hypthesis.
+Before you start writing code, you need to define your hypothesis.
 What is it you are trying to confirm or infirm?

 There are various ways to come up with an hypothesis: